socraticDevBlog/pastebin/README.md

 one file per http verb.

 #### simulate a POST request locally

+in a new terminal (the first one is busy running DynamoDB container)

 ```bash
 pipenv run sam build && pipenv run sam local invoke -e local/events/post.json